LLENN8/Virtual-Imouto-Misaka-Chan/README.md

 ![Misaka Chan](example_gui.png)

-Virtual AI Imouto Misaka Chan is a simple Virtual AI Little Sister that implements basic NPL using PyTorch.
+Virtual AI Imouto Misaka Chan is a simple Virtual AI Little Sister that implements basic NPL using PyTorch with simple GUI written in python

 ## Table of Contents